jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     <pre>
     Get-Help Copy-Item -Online</pre>

 1. Example 2 in the online help shows how to copy the contents of a directory to another directory, which you will do in a moment.
-But before you jump feet-first into doing a `Copy-Item`, however, it might help to understand precisely what the command will do.
+Before you jump feet-first into doing a `Copy-Item`, however, it might help to understand precisely what the command will do.

 	Enter PowerShell's most powerful parameter: `-WhatIf`.
 This parameter can save your job — especially if you're about to delete a bunch of files or recursively delete a bunch of directories.
 To demonstrate, type the following command to preview what the `Copy-Item` command will do when passed a specific set of parameters: